Tall and fluffy, two layer, moist delicious, whole-wheat, fat-free vegan chocolate cake

 - 4 cups zucchini shredded - two medium zucchini, I've also used spaghetti squash (had to adjust the liquid down a touch) but worked great!

 - 3 cups whole wheat flour my flour says “best for bread”, I have also used white flour (it was at the lake and I didn't have any whole wheat).

 - 1.5 cups cocoa powder unsweetened, the better the quality cocoa, the better the flavour cake.

-- 3 teaspoons baking soda Ensure is well mixed throughout the dry ingredients.
+- 3 teaspoons baking powder Ensure is well mixed throughout the dry ingredients.

 - 1 teaspoon salt

 - 1 cup chocolate chips heaping, dairy free